 I am a reader.
 I am always reading something.
 On my bedside table there are always at least three to five books (sometimes more).
 In a pinch, I’ve been known to read the backs of cereal boxes.
 To say I am an avid reader is definitely an understatement.
 I think I could probably just about keep the local public library in business by myself.
 Did I mention how much I love the library?

 I also love to share what I read.
 When I find a gem, I recommend it to pretty much everyone I know.
 If I think it’s a bummer, I generally don’t say much because you might find something in it I don’t.
 If you want to see some of what I’ve been reading and what’s on my to-read list (I often forget to update), you can check out Good Reads.

 Sometimes when you read a book, it really sticks with you.
 Sometimes because it’s incredibly well written (usually), sometimes because it moves you out of your comfort zone and makes you really think about things, sometimes because the book or the subject of the book really inspires you–and sometimes, just because.

 I have many books that have stuck with me.
 I’ve been inspired, I’ve traveled the earth–and beyond, I’ve been moved, I’ve learned, I’ve laughed (yes, I do laugh out loud when I’m reading–and sometimes I even talk back to my books), I’ve cried.

 Here are 10 of those books that have stuck with me the most (in no particular order).
 I’m sure if I thought longer, I could come up with even more books that really had an impact on me.
 There are a couple of notable omissions here.
-I did not include my primary religious texts here–they would have made up nearly half my list.
+I did not include my primary religious texts here–they would have made up a good chunk of my list.
 Suffice it to say that reading the word of God has certainly had more impact on my life than anything I ever have or ever will read.

 by Wilson Rawls